Dispute resolution under the subcontract

 Arbitration

-Arbitration, as with adjudication, is a contract-based method of dispute resolution that utilises a third party, the arbitrator (usually with relevant technical expertise), to hear the dispute(s) and issue a judgment in the form of an award (except that an arbitration award, unlike an adjudication decision, is final (clause 8.6)).
+Arbitration, as with adjudication, is a contract-based method of dispute resolution that utilises a third party, the arbitrator (usually with relevant technical expertise), to hear the dispute(s) and issue a judgment in the form of an award (except that an arbitration award, unlike an adjudication decision, is final).
 In that sense, arbitration has the judicial characteristics of litigation and often carries similar time and monetary costs.
 The costs of arbitration are often substantial.
 However, like adjudication, arbitration is private and confidential.

-Arbitration is supported by the Arbitration Act 1996, and as it is final and binding, where a party tries to go to litigation, the other party may apply (under section 9 of the Arbitration Act 1996) for the litigation to be stayed.
+Where a party tries to go to litigation, the other party may apply (under section 9 of the Arbitration Act 1996) for the litigation to be stayed.

 Litigation